mendix/WizardSteps/README.md

 ## Compatibility

 The widget was created in Mendix version 5.18 but it should work from 5.14.1 onwards although untested.
-The latest Mendix version it was tested in is version 6.2 so Mendix 6 is compatible.
+The latest Mendix version tested was 9.3.

 ## Release Notes